Prince Mongo

-Robert Hodges, more commonly known by his self-styled moniker Prince Mongo, is an American entrepreneur and minor local political personality in Memphis, Tennessee, who has continuously run for Mayor of Memphis and occasionally for Mayor of Shelby County since the 1970s.
+Robert Hodges (born c.1946-1947) more commonly known by his self-styled moniker Prince Mongo, is an American entrepreneur and minor local political personality in Memphis, Tennessee, who has continuously run for Mayor of Memphis and occasionally for Mayor of Shelby County since the 1970s.
 He tends to be known locally for his eccentric personality.
 Though much of his life remains unknown, he claims to have been born on the planet Zambodia around 333 years ago.

 Mayoral campaigns and political positions

 Prince Mongo has continuously run in every Memphis mayoral election since 1978 as an Independent, sometimes intermittently running for Mayor of Shelby County.

 In Mongo's 1983 mayoral election, he announced that president Ronald Reagan had endorsed him.
 Mongo claimed he got a telegram from Reagan that read "Prince Mongo congratulations on your candidacy for mayor.
 Mongo, you have my solid support.
 From Bonzo [a reference to Reagan's Bedtime for Bonzo] to Mongo!"
 This is most likely untrue.

 In the 1991 mayoral election, Prince Mongo got 2,000 votes, effectively putting him in third place.
 Despite this, he has never acquired any political office in his lifetime.

-His recurring campaigns run on unusual proposals, such as the erection of casinos and prisons on Mud Island; the infiltration of sharks into the Mississippi River and Memphis Harbor as to prevent prisoner escapes; as well as weekly public hangings on Court Square that would each be scheduled to be hosted at specifically 3:33 PM.
+His recurring campaigns run on unusual proposals, such as the erection of casinos and prisons on Mud Island; the infiltration of sharks into the Mississippi River and Memphis Harbor to prevent prisoner escapes; as well as weekly public hangings in Court Square that would each be scheduled to be hosted at specifically 3:33 PM.

+A recurring campaign slogan was "Christmas Everyday".

 In 2018, Prince Mongo expressed criticism for the removal of the Confederate statues of Nathan Bedford Forrest and Jefferson Davis.